Aragon-Robotics-Team/frc-2021/README.md

 - Can we plagerize this code?
 	- Sure, but when you do, make sure to feel bad for everyone of the people listed above.
+- Why haven't you tested your code?
+	- idk, ask mechanical.

 ## TODO

 - [x] Fix galactic search logic
-- [ ] Add endzone navigation to GS
+- [x] Add endzone navigation to GS
 - [ ] Implement autonav trajectories
 - [ ] Add shooter stuff
 - [ ] Test Code (lame)

+## ADASWTC License

+Copyright 2021 Aragon Robotics Programming team

+Licensed under the ADASWTC License, version 1.0

+TERMS AND CONDITIONS FOR USE

+1. Don't do anything stupid with this codebase.